ZeroVassil/ZeroVassil/README.md

-Yo, I’m ZeroVassil and as you have probbably guessed, I'm a developer xd
+Yo, I’m ZeroVassil (call me Vassil) and as you have probbably guessed, I'm a developer xd

 main language:
 > python (3)